Yoric/ronin-time-bureaucrats/README.md

 ###### Acknowledgements

-This game is strongly inspired by the BBC TV Series _Doctor Who_.
+This game is strongly inspired from the BBC TV Series _Doctor Who_.

 Some inspiration may also be found in the Role-Playing Games _Everyway_, _Engel_ and _Amber Diceless RPG_.